digital-chemistry-laboratory/morfeus/docs/buried_volume.rst

   the geometric mean of the given atoms lies in the xz plane.

-The results of the octant analysis is stored in the ``octants`` attribute, giving percent buried volume, buried volume (in Å³) and the free volume (in Å³) for each octant.
+The results of the octant analysis is stored in the ``octants`` attribute, giving the percent buried volume, the buried volume (in Å³) and the free volume (in Å³) for each octant.

 .. code-block:: python